 How do you know if the morning after pill worked?

 It depends on where you are in your cycle as to how long you’ll have to wait to find out whether or not you are pregnant.
 Irregularities in any cycle are common.
 However, if you have taken emergency contraception and your period is late, there’s a chance you may be pregnant.
-There are some sensitive pregnancy tests which may be able to tell you if you are pregnant as soon as your period is late.
+There are some sensitive pregnancy tests that may be able to tell you if you are pregnant as soon as your period is late.
 However, if the test is negative and your period is a week late, it’s a good idea to take another test.
-It’s worth keeping in mind that stress and a change in hormones can also shift the regularity of our cycles.
+It’s worth keeping in mind that periods can be late due to stress, and a change in hormones can also shift the regularity of our cycles.

 What are the side effects of emergency birth control?

 In some cases, there will be little or no side effects to taking the morning after pill.
 It is always worth discussing with your doctor if you are taking other medications or have existing health conditions.
 You may notice a change in your menstrual cycle such as spotting or lighter/heavier periods than usual.
 Other physical symptoms can include:

 - Feeling nauseous (consult a healthcare professional if you vomit soon after taking the morning after pill)

 If you choose the copper coil as a method of contraception, you may experience period cramps, as well as:

 - Heavier/longer periods

 Taking the morning after pill and using Natural Cycles